Brazil in last-minute rush to be ready for World Cup

 "Nobody does a (subway) in two years.
 Well, maybe China," she said with a smile during a meeting with foreign journalists on Tuesday night, calling delays "the cost of our democracy."

-Still, frustrations over broken budgets, sloppy planning and missed opportunities to build a more enduring legacy fueled a wave of protests last year and still loom over the World Cup.
+Still, frustrations over broken budgets, sloppy planning and missed opportunities to build a more enduring legacy fuelled a wave of protests last year and still loom over the World Cup.

 FIFA President Sepp Blatter said in January that Brazil was further behind than any other host country he could recall with just five months to go.